elastic/apm-agent-go/README.md

 ## Requirements

-Tested with Go 1.15+ on Linux, Windows and MacOS.
+We support and test against the two latest major releases of Go, as described by the [Go release policy](https://go.dev/doc/devel/release#policy), on Linux, Windows and MacOS.

 Requires [APM Server](https://github.com/elastic/apm-server) v6.5 or newer.